 This new RV water system works much the same as the one I installed in my previous RV.
-The exception is that every part of it is bigger.
+The exception is that every part of my RV water system of it is bigger.
 This is the biggest water filter that I have ever seen in an RV.
 The filter is about four times the size of our previous RV water filter and the water softener is twice the size of the previous RV water softener.
 It truly is a super-sized RV water system.

-The hope of super-sizing the system is to make filter changes and water softener regeneration easier and less frequent.
-Here is the post that I created about our previous water filter system. https://foxrvtravel.com/rv-water-treatment/ the new water system works the same way as it did in our previous RV.
+The hope of super-sizing the RV water system is to make filter changes and water softener regeneration easier and less frequent.
+Here is the post that I created about our previous water filter system.
+RV Water Treatment System Our super-sized RV water system works the same way as it did in our previous RV.

 Why is the middle filter empty?

-You may notice a small canister between the softener and the filter is empty — and it is up-side-down.
-This is an idea I stole from the RV Geeks. (https://www.thervgeeks.com/) We met Peter and John in Lake Havasu in January.
-They are also producers of the TV show the RVers on The Discovery Channel with a second season starting next Saturday. (https://www.thervers.tv/)
+You may notice a small canister between the softener and the filter is empty — and it is upside-down.
+This is an idea I stole from the RV Geeks.
+We met Peter and John in Lake Havasu in January.
+They are also producers of the TV show the RVers on The Discovery Channel with a second season starting next Saturday.
+The RVers

 Anyway, I can’t remember if I implemented the idea the same way, but the purpose of the empty filter canister is to create a salt chamber to regenerate the water softener.
-If you need a review of water softener regeneration, again it is in our first water filter article. https://foxrvtravel.com/rv-water-treatment/
+If you need a review of water softener regeneration, again it is in our first water filter article RV Water Treatment System

 To regenerate our water softener you open the upside-down filter canister and fill it with a brine solution.
 Of course, to fill it you need to have it right-side-up.
 The reason that it has so much extra hose attached to it is to have enough room to pull it out of its storage position, fill it with a brine solution and then place it upside down back in its original location The reason that it is upside down is so that the brine solution can easily flow to the water softener without leaving salt at the bottom of the filter canister.

-You might also see that I used water fill hose for the pipes on the system.
+You might also see that I used a water-fill hose for the pipes on the system.
 RV water fill hose is superior to a more rigid pipe, both for moving the brine tank around and for general vibration issues that every RV experiences, every time you move it.

 I think of our RV as super-sized and I know a super-sized RV water system fits the bill.
 This should make our RV work better with less work from me.
 Besides that, the water does feed our super-sized refrigerator, where we have both ice and water in the door.